-In approving early retirement with employer consent, with or without additional membership of LGPS, the Council will assess each case on its merits, taking into account the costs of early retirement, the efficiency savings that will accrue, impact on service, potential for service improvements, etc.
+In approving early or flexible retirement with employer consent, the Council will assess each case on its merits, taking into account the costs, the efficiency savings that will accrue, impact on service, potential for service improvements, etc.

 6. Flexible Retirement